 certain recurring combinations of diseases, such as breast and ovarian cancer, or heart disease and diabetes

-You might be in great shape, non-smoker, moderate drinker, exercising regularly and eating right.
+You might be in great shape, non-smoker, moderate drinker, exercising regularly, and eating right.
 But your coverage could still be subjected to high premiums or denied altogether.
 It might not seem fair, but remember, insurance is a business.
 Insurance companies would go out of business very quickly if they didn’t identify and mitigate risk quickly and efficiently.

 Lying or omitting information to obtain a life insurance policy is a very risky business.
-Insurance companies can access your medical records through the Medical Information Bureau.
+Life insurance companies can access your medical records through the Medical Information Bureau.
 If you are found to have made a false application, coverage could be subject to higher premiums or denied altogether.
 If you die, and a payout is pending, the company can still investigate the accuracy of the original application.
 If they find you left important information out, your dependents may wind up with little or nothing.
 Don’t chance it.

 If you were adopted, and honestly don’t know your hereditary medical history, disclose this to the agent.
 You’ll be judged on your own health, alone.